OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Methodology

-The distinction between the map layers lies in the definition and function of their edges, which encode the geometric and topological relationships required for specific downstream tasks: the CvG supports VLoc, with its edges encoding the covisibility strength ($v_{C_{ij}}\in\mathbb{R}^{+}$) between nodes; the OdG functions as a factor graph explicitly designed for PGO, where its edges encode the relative transformation and covariance $(\mathbf{T}_{ij},\mathbf{\Sigma}_{ij})$, derived from either local odometry data or relative pose estimation (see Sec. \ref{sec:collaborative_mapping}); and the TrG is used for path planning, with its edges storing traversability costs ($v_{T_{ij}}\in\mathbb{R}^{+}$) that reflect motion feasibility.
-It is critical to note that the connectivity across these layers is independent: two nodes may be co-visible (CvG edge) and share pose constraints (OdG edge), but still be non-traversable (no TrG edge) if an obstacle obstructs their direct path.
+\bt{ The three layers differ in their edge semantics.
+Covisibility graph edges encode the covisibility strength ($v_{C_{ij}}\in\mathbb{R}^{+}$) between nodes, supporting visual localization.
+Odometry graph edges encode relative pose constraints $(\mathbf{T}_{ij},\mathbf{\Sigma}_{ij})$ derived from local odometry or relative pose estimation (Sec.~\ref{sec:collaborative_mapping}), forming a pose graph for PGO.
+Traversability graph edges store traversability costs ($v_{T_{ij}}\in\mathbb{R}^{+}$) reflecting motion feasibility, supporting global path planning.
+Crucially, connectivity across layers is independent: two nodes may share a covisibility edge and an odometry edge yet have no traversability edge if a physical obstacle blocks their direct path.}